-Directive leadership has fallen out of favour in recent times.
-With new generations entering the workforce, there is a tendency to be less accepting of leaders who exercise a “command and control” style.
+Directive leadership has fallen out of favour recently.
+With new generations starting work, people are becoming less patient with managers and leaders who use a “command and control” style.

-People want to feel included in decision making and feel as if they have autonomy over their work.
-This is particularly relevant when it comes to the millennial generation, who value choice, flexibility and want to change the world.
-This has given rise to more collaborative leadership styles where teams work together to come up with the best solutions, rather than having one person tell everybody how it’s going to be.
+People want to feel included in decision making and feel as if they have choices regarding their work.
+This is particularly relevant when it comes to the millennial generation.
+Millennials value choice and flexibility, which makes collaboration a more favourable approach.
+Teams work together to come up with the best solutions, rather than having one person tell everybody how things should be done.

-Directive leadership is largely about guiding the activities of your team members.
-Instead of working together to make a decision, you may make the decision yourself.
+Directive leadership is about specifically directing the activities of your team members.
+Instead of working together to make a decision, sometimes you make the decision yourself.
 Instead of letting team members decide how they’d like to do the work, you tell them how to do things.

 When you should use directive leadership

-There is definitely still a place for directive leadership.
-No single leadership style should be used at all times because they won’t suit every situation.
-Great leaders in today’s organisations understand when to change their style to suit the situation.
+There is still a place for directive leadership.
+No single leadership style should be used at all times because it won’t suit every situation.
+Good leaders and managers understand when to change their style to suit the situation.

-If your team are new to a particular task, it is likely that they will need greater direction as they learn.
-This is the time to be more directive, telling them how it needs to be done.
+If your team are new to a task, they will need greater direction as they learn.
+This is when you should be more directive, telling them how to do it.
 As your team members learn and develop, you will no longer need to monitor their work so closely.
-After a time, you may be able to leave them to work more autonomously.
+After a while, you may be able to leave them to work more autonomously.

-The less skilled your team is in regard to a given task, the more likely they will need direction to complete the work successfully.
+The less skilled your team is, the more likely they will need direction to complete the work successfully.

-Urgent situations can give leaders the leeway to be more direct than normal, to quickly solve a problem.
+Urgent situations can give leaders the leeway to be more direct than normal.
+Usually they need to quickly solve a problem.
 Team members usually understand this and obey orders when they understand that the stakes are high.

 Remember that there is such a thing as real urgency and fake urgency.
 Real urgency is when there is a crisis, issue or deadline that has severe consequences for a lack of action.
-Fake urgency happens when leaders create deadlines for which failure doesn’t really matter.
+Fake urgency happens when leaders create deadlines which don’t really matter.

-If your team don’t understand the reasons for a deadline, directive leadership will be less likely to be tolerated.
+If your team doesn’t think the deadline is real, directive leadership will be less useful.

-Show directive leadership when you need rules to be followed
+3. Use directive leadership when you need people to follow the rules

-There are situations where rules need to be followed and there can be no exceptions.
-This is particularly evident in areas such as compliance or health and safety.
-In these cases, rules are in place to safeguard the staff and organisation.
+There are situations where you need people to follow the rules and there can be no exceptions.
+This is usually in areas like compliance or health and safety.
+In these cases, rules are in place for the safety of team members.

 This also applies when you have standards in your team that help work happen more effectively or to a minimum level of quality.
 For example, you may have mandatory daily meetings to understand what will be happening on a particular day.
-Or you may need data recorded in a particular way to be able to calculate some metrics you require.
+Or you may need information recorded in a particular way to be able to produce reports.

 It is in these situations when sometimes it is best to say “this is how it needs to be”.
-You may have a discussion about changing the rules if the general perception is that they are too cumbersome.
-But while the rules still exist, they should be followed.
+You may have a discussion about changing the rules if people think they aren’t working.
+But while the rules still exist, your team should follow them.

-It’s nice to be collaborative in decision making, because everyone gets their say.
-This also takes longer than making the decision yourself, but can result in an outcome which everybody finds more acceptable.
+It’s nice to be collaborative in decision making, because everyone gets to have their say.
+This takes longer than making the decision yourself, but can result in an outcome which everybody finds more acceptable.

 Sometimes when you try to include everyone in making decisions, it prolongs the process.
-If everybody in your team needs to be consulted for a decision, the process could take a long time.
+If you consult everybody in your team for a decision, it will take a long time.

 Occasionally, it is better for a bad decision to be made, than for no decision to be made at all.

-Any decision will drive activity forward.
+Any decision will move things forward.
 However, stalled decision making results in long periods of inactivity as people look for the perfect solution.
-Showing directive leadership in this case is likely to break the deadlock and get things moving.
+Using directive leadership is more likely to break the deadlock and get things moving.

 Directive leadership can be a useful leadership style when used at the right time.
-As a default style it may not be great for team morale, but in many situations it is often required.
-Collaboration and inclusiveness is nice, but sometimes directive leadership is faster.
+As a default style it may not be good for team morale, but it is required in some situations.
+Collaboration and inclusiveness is nice, but sometimes directive leadership is quicker.

-It’s important to use a mix of leadership styles in different situations.
-To learn more about leadership styles and when to use them, download the Adaptive Leadership Guide from Thoughtful Leader.
+It’s important to use a mixture of leadership styles in different situations.
+To learn more about leadership styles and when to use them, get the Adaptive Leadership Guide from Thoughtful Leader.